Moliman/RAIcons/README.md

 * You have to refresh it manually

-* It will alway show the most recent game
+* It alway show the most recent game

 ![GitHub Logo](https://github.com/Moliman/RAIcon/blob/master/Demo.png)